 After a couple of confusing authorize.net phone calls (the very first thing you want to be doing after drinking till 3 AM – not!) our forensic investigation determined that Cybersource had somehow inserted itself as my merchant processor sometime on Thursday – which was odd, not having the application or least that was the information passed on to me the customer – erroneously.

 There’s a truck in the way so we split lanes at 90 kick it in the fifth touch 100 because we can and settle back into traffic – Helps me clear the brain.

 Tuesday morning still missing close to $1000.
-Working backwards I go to flagship merchant support who says they don’t even see the batches containing the thousand dollars.
+Working backward I go to flagship merchant support who says they don’t even see the batches containing the thousand dollars.